gtapan/gtapan.github.io/README.md

 An Environmental Technology and Services Startup.
 Based in India.
 Primarily focused on Carbon Capture and Sequestration.
-Email : Knock@RubiscoBlack.com
+Email: Knock@RubiscoBlack.com